 Read more in our guide to the Self-Assessment process.

-You can view the prevailing income tax and NIC rates on the HMRC website, and dividend tax rates here.
+You can view the current income tax and NIC rates on the HMRC website, and dividend tax rates here.

 Umbrella Company Tax